modelcontextprotocol/use-mcp/README.md

+# WORK IN PROGRESS

+**Note:** this is currently powering https://playground.ai.cloudflare.com/ but hasn't yet been properly released as a standalone project.
+Technically you could use it now, but probably don't, yet.

+---

 # use-mcp

 A lightweight React hook for connecting to [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol) servers.
 Simplifies authentication and tool calling for AI systems implementing the MCP standard.